 · Titanium Grade 2

-The titanium material of grade 2 is harder than the grade one.
+The titanium material of grade 2 is harder than that of grade one.
 As a rule, the higher the grade the higher the oxygen level.
 Due to the increase in oxygen level, there is an increase in strength.
 However, there is also a decrease in machinability and fabrication.

 Grade 2 pure titanium has moderate strength.
 They are also malleable and corrosion-resistant.
 Consequently, they are suitable for making products used in architecture, automotive parts, aerospace, and desalination.

 · Titanium Grade 3

 From the number, it is evident that this grade is stronger than grades 2 and 1.
 However, as expected, it is less machinable, less malleable, and less ductile.
 Grade 3 titanium is suitable for making products used in aerospace and marine industries.

 This titanium grade has the highest oxygen level.
 Consequently, it is stronger than grades 2 and 3—however, an increase in oxygen level results in lower ductility but better anti-corrosion property.
 Therefore, titanium grade 4 is suitable for making products that require high strength e.g., products used in the medical and aerospace industry.